 - 1-year certificate of deposit

 The CD ladder is great for people who want to cover their bases.

 It provides a secure way to save money, while also hedging against dips in interest rates since you lock in the high cd rates for long periods of time.

-For the people who are close to or in retirement, or risk averse, this is a safe place for your money.
+For people who are close to or in retirement, or risk-averse, this is a safe place for your money.